 The problem with this way of thinking is that blaming others or beating yourself up won’t help you fix the damage.
 It’s time to move on, get help if you need it and learn not to hit that pothole again.

 2. When you hit a pothole, help may be closer than you think.

 One of the spiritual disciplines I’ve engaged in over the years is the Ignatian practice of “examen.”
 Essentially, it’s prayerful reflection on your daily experiences to find where God is present and at work in your life.
 While the help that I received changing my tire came from the kindness of a stranger, I also believe that God was at work through that person.
 It was a moment of knowing that God was looking out for me and caring for me when I couldn’t see what was coming.

 So, before you throw your hands up in the air and give in to anger or depression over hitting a pothole, look for help.
 You may find that God’s help or encouragement can be found in unexpected places.

 3. Attitude is everything when you are dealing with pothole damage.

 As potholes and flat tires go, my situation really wasn’t as stressful as it could have been.
 The right people were in the right place at the right time to help me out.
-I came away feeling pretty positive and peaceful about the “hole” situation.
-(Sorry, couldn’t resist the pun.)
-But feeling positive had a lot to do with my attitude.
+I came away feeling pretty positive and peaceful about the whole thing.
+But staying positive had a lot to do with my attitude.

 Despite my frustration, I was grateful for so many things.
 I was grateful for the timing of the flat.
 (What are the chances that a tire store would be right there?)
 I was grateful for the help of strangers.
 And I was grateful that I had the ability to pay for a new tire.